Picking a Lock and Installing a Mortise

 work immediately.
 Her elder son had gotten out of the house through a window and had already

-left for school however, her younger son and her mother were trapped inside and was getting late
+left for school however, her younger son and her mother were trapped inside and were getting late

 I realized how urgent the case was.
 For this reason, I got to work immediately.
 I studied the lock